Hanse00/SwiftSound/README.md

 ## License

-The project is licensed under the MIT License.
+All the code in project is licensed under the MIT License.

 In brief this means you can do anything you want with the software.
 Have fun!

-See the [full license][] for the details.
+See the [full MIT license][] for the details.

+The audio file "[beatbox.mp3][]" is licensed under the [creative commons attribution 4.0][] license.

+[beatbox.mp3]: SwiftSound/SwiftSound/beatbox.mp3

-[full license]: LICENSE "Full License"
+[full MIT license]: LICENSE "Full License"

+[creative commons attribution 4.0]: http://creativecommons.org/licenses/by/4.0/ "Creative Commons Attribution 4.0"